lucasthevenet/pixly/docs/implementation-plan/composable-api-redesign.md

 - [2024-12-20] Function-based APIs enable better bundle optimization than object/config-based approaches
 - [2024-12-20] Some decoder functions (like AVIF) can return null and need proper error handling
 - [2024-12-20] Moving format detection into the auto() helper improves modularity and tree-shaking effectiveness
+- [2024-12-20] Separating codecs into individual files enables maximum tree-shaking granularity
+- [2024-12-20] Dynamic imports in auto() prevent bundling all codecs when only auto-detection is needed
+- [2024-12-20] Each codec file should be self-contained with its own initialization logic

 ## Additional Technical Notes